Bachelor of Arts in Criminal Justice

 These results show Marymount graduates’ proficiency levels in the expected learning outcomes for this program.
 Faculty make this assessment in designated degree-level assessment courses in which students demonstrate what they’ve learned.

-Marymount’s Bachelor of Arts in Criminal Justice program produces graduates trained in communication, ethical reasoning and working with diverse populations.
+MCU’s Criminal Justice program produces career-oriented graduates trained in communication, analysis and ethical reasoning and ready to work with diverse constituents.